avirsaha/theclassmatebot/README.md

 ---
 © 2023 AVIRAJ SAHA & MAITHIL SAHA.
-THIS OPEN-SOURCE SOFTWARE IS LICENSED UNDER THE [GPLv3.0](LICENSE).
+THIS OPEN-SOURCE SOFTWARE IS LICENSED UNDER THE [GPLv3.0](LICENSE) LICENSE.